julianmendez/soda/docs/README.md

 ## Side Effects

-In this language, variables cannot change their value.
-Therefore, there is no equivalent to `var`.
+In Soda, variables cannot change their value.
+Thus, it is not possible to write `x = x + 1`.

-For example, it is not possible to write `x = x + 1`.
-Loops can be managed with `range` and `fold` functions, tail recursion, or directly using streams.
+Loops can be managed with `range` and `fold` functions and tail recursion.

 The language does not provide `throw`, `try`, and `catch`, because those commands do not follow the functional style.